-8.3.2 Nursing Units and Support Areas.
+8.2 Nursing Units and Support Areas

-8.3.2.1 Patient Corridors.
-Patient corridors support the flow of medical care and are high-use, multi-functional areas used by patients, staff, and visitors (see Figure 8-27).
-There may be equipment alcoves, and there are often decentralized nursing substations flanking the corridor on either the patient room side or the central-core services side (see Figure 8-28).
-Lighting of these decentralized nursing substations is discussed in Section 8.3.2.2 Nursing Stations, but should be considered when designing corridor lighting.
+8.2.1 Patient Corridors.
+Patient corridors support the flow of medical care and are high-use, multi-functional areas used by patients, staff and visitors (see Figure 52).
+There may be equipment alcoves, and there are often decentralized nursing substations flanking the corridor on either the patient room side or the central-core services side (see Figure 53).
+Lighting of these decentralized nursing substations is discussed in Section 8.2.2 Nursing

-Figure 8-27.
+Figure 52.
 Linear corridor lighting evokes a sense of flow and movement.
 Central nursing stations are prominently located on patient floors.
-(Photo courtesy of David Sundberg/ESTO)
+(David Sundberg/ESTO)

-Figure 8-28.
+Figure 53.
 Decentralized nursing alcoves enable greater proximity to patients, and observation windows provide for increased patient monitoring.
-(Photo courtesy of HDR; © 2013 Ed LaCasse)
+(Courtesy of HDR; ©2013 Ed LaCasse)